Reference Manual

 conclusion ::= "evaluate" "in" proof

-The evaluate-in proof method simplifies the formula of the given proof by applying all definitions, producing a proof of the simplified formula.
+The evaluate-in proof method simplifies the formula of the given proof by expanding all definitions (except for opaque ones), producing a proof of the simplified formula.

 Extensionality